Missing Persons (band): Early years and Spring Session M (1980–1983)

-In 1980 the band was a trio consisting of Bozzio, Bozzio and Cuccurullo.
+In 1980, the band was a trio consisting of Bozzio, Bozzio and Cuccurullo.
 Augmented by session musicians, the group made its first record, a 4-song EP entitled Missing Persons, in Zappa's brand-new Utility Muffin Research Kitchen studios; the recording was financed by Cuccurullo's father.
-The band toured, promoted the EP, appeared in the film Lunch Wagon (1981), and became a must-see band among the Los Angeles live music crowd.
+The band toured, promoted the EP, appeared in the film Lunch Wagon (1981), and built a following among the Los Angeles live music scene.
 "Mental Hopscotch" was a No. 1 record on local radio station KROQ-FM, and the self-promoted EP sold 7,000 copies.

 Two years of hard work led up to a signing with Capitol Records in 1982.
 With label support, the re-released 4-song EP—with the song "Words" replacing the Doors cover "Hello, I Love You"—sold another 250,000 units.
 By this time, the band had added Wild (a session player on the debut EP) and O'Hearn (Terry Bozzio's former Frank Zappa bandmate) to the line-up, and they recorded a new full-length album Spring Session M (1982), the title of which is an anagram of 'Missing Persons'.
 The album included both "Words" and "Destination Unknown" from the initial EP, and went gold.

 Spring Session M spun off four singles: "Destination Unknown", "Words", "Walking in L.A.", and "Windows", all of which made the Billboard Hot 100, although none charted higher than #42.
 The band did experience considerable success in the local markets of Los Angeles, New York City, and San Francisco.
 As well, the visual effects used in the music video for "Words" were unusual for the time, making it popular on the fledgling cable TV channel MTV.

-Missing Persons appeared at a three-day Southern California concert known as the US Festival, in 1983, along with David Bowie, the Pretenders, U2 and Stevie Nicks.
+Missing Persons appeared at the three-day Southern California concert the US Festival, in 1983, along with David Bowie, the Pretenders, U2 and Stevie Nicks.